-Starting in the fall of 2019, Career Services will begin offering workshops on-demand.
-We believe this will better accommodate students’ needs and scheduling priorities.
+Career Services offers workshops on-demand to better accommodate students’ needs and scheduling priorities.
 Below is the list of available workshops and their presenters.

 Any student, student club or campus organization can request that a workshop be presented to their group, or individually.
 Workshops usually run between 30 – 45 minutes, with extra time allotted for questions and answers at their conclusion.
-Workshops can be held in the Career Services offices or at another campus location.
 Faculty are also invited to schedule workshops for their classes.
 Workshops can be scheduled anytime between 9:00 a.m. and 5:00 p.m., Monday through Friday, subject to staff availability.

 You don’t get a second chance to make a first impression.
 What you wear to an interview can make a big difference in how an employer decides if you are the right person for the job.
 What dress is appropriate for full-time job interviews?
 Internships?
 Summer jobs?
 What is business casual dress?
 This workshop will explain the best way to make a great impression with your appearance on an interview or in the workplace.